 - Evidence (physician’s statement) of personal illness involving hospitalization or extended confinement;

-- Evidence of death (copy of death certificate) of an immediate family member or illness of an immediate family member of which you were the primary caretaker (include a statement from a physician, social worker, etc. indicating your care-taking role) requiring your absence from classes for an extended period of time;
+- Evidence of death (copy of death certificate) of an immediate family member or illness of an immediate family member of whom you were the primary caretaker requiring your absence from classes for an extended period of time (statement from a physician, social worker, etc. indicating your care-taking role);

-- Evidence (statement from a licensed physician, psychologist, social worker, etc.) of an emotionally disabling condition that prevented you from attending classes;
+- Evidence (statement from a licensed physician, psychologist, social worker, etc.) of an emotionally disabling condition that prevented you from completing your coursework;

-- Evidence (deployment orders/official documentation) of military duty, involvement with agencies or government, incarceration, or similar reasons that prevented you from attending classes;
+- Evidence (deployment orders/official documentation) of military duty, involvement with agencies or government, incarceration, or similar reasons that prevented you from completing your coursework;

 - Evidence of any other extenuating circumstances not listed above (with supporting documentation).